-As described in Section 5, existing wells will be utilized to collect groundwater samples, as feasible.
 DPT rigs with the ability to spin augers will be used to install new, 2-inch diameter monitoring wells constructed with Schedule 40 poly-vinyl chloride (PVC), flush-threaded 10-feet sections of riser, 0.010-inch slotted well screen, and a threaded bottom cap.
-These permanent wells will be installed at boring locations ranging in depth about 45 feet.
+These permanent wells will be installed at boring locations to straddle the water table which ranges from 7 to 20 feet at the ANGB.
 If refusal is encountered before the desired depth of sample location, attempts will be made adjacent to the original location.
-Monitoring wells will be installed in accordance with NYSDEC as specified in the DER-10 Technical Guidance for Site Investigation and Remediation (NYSDEC, 2010) and the Environmental Restoration Program, Air National Guard Investigation Guidance (ANG, 2009).
+Monitoring wells will be installed in accordance with Air National Guard Investigation Guidance (ANG, 2009).
 The well screen will "straddle" the water table.
 A filter pack of 20/40 silica sand will be installed in the annulus around the well screen to a minimum of 2-feet above the well screen.
 A 2-foot thick bentonite seal will be placed above the filter sand and hydrated with distilled water.
-Bentonite grout will be placed in the well annulus from the top of the bentonite seal to ground surface.
-The bentonite grout will be allowed to set for a period of 24-hours prior to well completion.
+Bentonite grout will be allowed to set for a period of 24-hours prior to well completion.
 Monitoring wells completed as "stick-ups" will include a metal protective casing.
 Following installation, the permanent wells will be allowed to equilibrate with the surrounding formation until they contain a sufficient amount of water to fill the required sample containers.